What is the 6th state of consciousness? Is it a separate partition of awareness with unique experiential properties? How

-To better understand the 6th state of consciousness, we need to go over some background on the first five states.
+To better understand the sixth state of consciousness, we need to background the first five states.
 Our default platform of consciousness includes three primary partitions are, waking, dreaming, and sleeping.
 Of these three, the waking state of consciousness takes priority in our modern culture.
 The waking state’s experience is what most people perceive as “normal reality.”
 Consciousness is like a rainbow with many different colors that fade and overlap.

 Of course, there are also non-ordinary states of consciousness.
 Dreaming is proof of non-ordinary reality.
 We all have access to this partition of awareness.

 Next, let’s look at each of these three default partitions of consciousness.
 The waking state is the like RAM setting of a computer.
 When we are in this default partition of awareness, our brain operates in the beta frequency range from 13 to 20 Hz.

 When we dream, the eyes will often move back and forth under the eyelids during this state.
 So, it is known as the REM state, “rapid eye movement.”
 REM sleep has some exciting properties with frequencies in the theta (4–8 Hz), beta (16–32 Hz), and gamma (>32 Hz) ranges (2).
 It is a shared experience, and most people ignore its significance.
 It gives us a glimpse into other possibilities of non-ordinary reality.
 When we sleep and dream, we are generally not aware of time or space, that is, unless we train our mind through lucid dreaming techniques.

 When we dream, the landscape is one of non-ordinary reality.
-So, even without the use of extraordinary processes or drugs to induce altered states, we experience non-ordinary reality regularly.
+So, even without using extraordinary processes or drugs to induce altered states, we regularly experience non-ordinary reality.
 Again, this is a vital point to keep in mind.
 The door is always there, always open.
 We need to learn how to use it.